Lil-B/THOTFIX/README.md

 ![alt text](http://sdrdis.github.com/hotfix/images/clones.png "Clones")

-Buy extra clones of Hotfix to continue playing when you are hit or are falling.
+Buy extra clones of THOTFIX to continue playing when you are hit or are falling.

 ### Time machine